fghaas/cephalocon2019-lightningtalk/markdown/cca.md

 <!-- Note -->

-In 2015, my team and I set out with an idea: we’d been doing a lot of training, for the better part of 4 years, on Ceph, on OpenStack, and related technology.
+In 2015, my team and I set out with an idea: we’d been doing a lot of training, for the better part of 3 years, on Ceph, on OpenStack, and related technology.
 But we’d done it in a conventional way, with a group of perhaps 5-10 people, seated in a room, listening to a consultant-slash-instructor.

-You know, trying to be the know-it-all.
+So basically, what we were trying to be, to our customers, was the know-it-all.

 <!-- .slide: data-background-image="images/smart_skilled_worker.svg" data-background-size="contain" -->

 <!-- Note -->
+And people liked it!
+And we could make our own little contribution to spreading the word about Ceph.
+And more than zero people who sat in one of our classes back then did a keynote at this very conference.
+So I reckon we did OK.
+But:

-And while that is admittedly a very effective means of knowledge transfer *when it happens,* it has a ton of drawbacks.
+While that is admittedly a very effective means of knowledge transfer *when it happens,* it has a ton of drawbacks.

 Because if this is our principal means of how we want to spread knowledge about technology, then we’re up against three massive